mikaelvincent/myfootdr-archive-scraper/docs/structure.md

 ### Elements to look for

-These will be used in later sprints:
+These elements are used when extracting structured clinic data:

 - **Clinic name**